 - 3.1.
 The key to the screening decision is the determination of whether the SPD is likely to have significant environmental effects, using the criteria set out in schedule 1 to the Environmental Assessment of Plans and Programmes Regulations 2004. - 3.2.
 The initial screening assessment is set out in the matrix included in Tables 1 and 2. - 3.3.
-It should be noted that the currently adopted SPD was subject to previous SA4 which concluded that the introduction of the document had the potential to contribute to the achievement of sustainable development.
+It should be noted that the currently adopted SPD was subject to previous Sustainability Appraisal which concluded that the document had the potential to contribute to the achievement of sustainable development.
 Furthermore, the Householder's Guide SPD is supplementary guidance to the relevant Local Plan policies which were the subject of Sustainability Appraisal during plan preparation.

 Characteristics of the Householder's Guide: Design of Extensions and Alterations SPD having regard to the following criteria Summary of likelihood of potential significant effects (negative and positive) The degree to which the SPD sets a framework for projects and other activities, either with regard to the location, nature, size and operating conditions or by allocating resources The Householder's Guide SPD acts as guidance to positively influence the design of specific planning proposals for householder extensions and alterations.
 These will generally be small in scale but there are multiple proposals each year in Exeter.
 It does not on its own provide a framework for determining applications but the SPD is likely to have minor positive effects.
 The degree to which the SPD influences other plans and programmes including those in a hierarchy The SPD will act to guide householder alterations and extensions which are significant in quantity within the city, vary in extent, but can individually and cumulatively have an impact.
 The SPD is likely to have minor positive effects on planning proposals.
 These are not, however, considered to be 'plans and programmes' and therefore the impact will be neutral.
 The relevance of the SPD for the integration of environmental considerations in particular with a view to promoting sustainable development The Householder's Guide SPD is planned to have a positive environmental impact at a local level.
 The SPD will ensure future developments integrate environmental considerations with a view to promoting sustainable development.
+It provides guidance to promote the use of cycling (cycle storage options), renewable energy, particularly solar panels and garden retention as well as opportunity to raise the energy efficiency of homes and contribute to the Council's net zero ambition.
+These contribute to the promotion of sustainable development in individual homes.
+However